-This was confirmed in a 2015 survey that was conducted by Paladin Digital Marketing.
-83% of the 328 respondents said their websites did not produce new prospects for their firms.
+This was confirmed in a 2019 survey that was conducted by Paladin Digital Marketing.
+83.8% of the 550 respondents said their websites were not a consistent source of new prospects for their firms.
+Even more onerous, 37.2% said their websites had never produced a prospect for their firms.

 Here are our five suggestions for building a great financial advisor website.